Good cat owners know that one of the best ways to keep our feline friends as healthy as possible is to provide good nutrition.

 Benefits Of Vegetables For Cats

-In general, cats can eat most vegetables, with many being mixed in with their normal diet.
-As vegetables contain nutrients such as magnesium, potassium, fibre, vitamins, and antioxidants, which are all beneficial for your cat’s body, helping to boost a cat’s immune system and aid in digestion.
+In general, cats can eat most vegetables.
+They may appreciate some mixed in with their normal diet for variety.
+As a general rule of thumb, make sure that treats and supplements make up no more than 10% of your cat’s calorie intake.
+Vegetables contain nutrients such as magnesium, potassium, fiber, vitamins, and antioxidants, which can be beneficial in helping to boost your cat’s immune system and aid in digestion.

 Vegetables can serve as a low-calorie alternative to normal cat treats, but as with all dietary plans, you should first consult your veterinarian about your cat’s specific needs.

 You will find many different vegetables on the market, but be sure to only offer your cat veggies which are safe and beneficial.